Breast Augmentation in Brookfield

 Factors to Consider

 Breast implants come in both saline and silicone gel.
 Each implant provides a different type of look dependent on your body type.
-You can read more about Types of Breast Implants here.
 After your physical assessment and listening to your concerns, Dr. Bonness will recommend which type of implant would be most appropriate for you.

 Over the years there have been a variety of incision sites used for Breast Augmentation surgery.
-Dr. Bonness has found that the best placement for the incision is in the Inframammory Fold located underneath the breast.
-This location provides for minimal visible scaring and the lowest risk of complication.
+Dr. Bonness has found that the best placement for the incision is in the Inframammary Fold located underneath the breast.
+This location allows for minimal visible scarring with the lowest risk of complication.
 While she strongly encourages this incision site, other options such as through the areola can be discussed.